Tax Center / Global Tax Guide / Glossary / Discussion / Newsletters / About Us

 There's no requirement for which vested options you must exercise first.
 The decision of which options to exercise first is part of your...

-UPDATED!
-My company is now granting restricted stock, and the current share price is much lower than I think it will be in a few years.
+My company is granting restricted stock, and the share price is lower than I think it will be in a few years.
 Any tax-planning ideas?
 This is premium content

 For restricted stock, you can make what the tax code calls a Section 83(b) election to be taxed immediately at grant instead of later at vesting, when your stock price, and thus your tax rate, may be much higher.
 However, before you make your decision, realize that...

-What are some year-end strategies for restricted stock and stock options?
+NEW!
+What are some common strategies for managing risk in a concentrated stock position?
 This is premium content